How effective and productive is your monthly meeting?

 It’s not that difficult

-The leaders who have already disrupted the status quo and are using their management’s time wisely, respectfully and productively have changed the game and you can too.
+The leaders who have already disrupted the status quo are using their management’s time wisely, respectfully and productively.

-– To inspire confidence, belief and excitement in you and your team
+– Inspire confidence, belief and excitement in you and your team

-– To enhance synergy across the business and break down silos
+– Enhance synergy across the business and break down silos

-– To ensure clarity, understanding and to draw on support and help where needed
+– Ensure clarity, understanding and to draw on support and help where needed

-– To encourage and generate ideas and thinking that can propel you further and faster
+– Encourage and generate ideas and thinking that can propel you further and faster

 1. Make certain that everyone takes a different seat each month, including you.